-There dark, tempestuous, howling regions lie, And whirling floods of dashing waters fly, At once of sight deprived, of sense and breath, Staggering amidst this caverned porch of death, One moment more had swept them in the waves To the most horrible of human graves; But danger, here, to desperate force gave way, And drove them, drenched and gasping out to day.
+ınd, (55) So, hand in hand, with irm yet cautious pace, Along he gloom they grope this dreary space, 'Midst rushing winds, descending deep, they gain Behind th' o'erhanging horrors of the scene, There dark, tempesthous, howling regions lie, And whirling floods of dashing waters fly.
+At once of sight deprived, of sense and breath, Staggering amidst this caverned porch of death, One moment more had swept them in the waves To the most horrible of human graves; But danger, here, to desperate force gave way, And drove them, drenched and gasping out to day.

-The glooms of evening now began to close.
-O'er heaps of rocks our homeward steps we chose; And one by one, th' infernal ladder scaled, While night's grim darkness deep around prevailed; Safe on the fearful brink, we search around, And, glimmering near, a light and lodgings found; There full of all the wonders of the day, In vain on bed our weary heads we lay; Still loud without a mighty tempest heaves; Still the calm air our terror undeceives.
-And when some short and broken slumbers came, Still round us roaring swept th' outrageous stream; Whelmed in the deep we sunk, engulfed, forlorn; Or down the dreadful Rapids helpless borne; Groaning we start! and at the loudening war, Ask our bewildered senses where we are.
+The glooms of evening now began to close, O'er heaps of rocks our homeward steps we chose; And one by one the infernal ladder scaled, While night's grim darkness deep around prevailed; Safe on the fearful brink, we search around, And, glimmering near, a light and lodgings found; There full of all the wonders of the day, In vain on bed our weary heads we lay; Still loud without a mighty tempest heaves; Still the calm air our terror undeceives.
+And when some short and broken slumbers came, Still round us roaring swept th' outrageous stream; Whelmed in the deep we sunk, engulfed, forlorn; Or down the dreadful Rapids helpless borne; Groaning we start! and at the loudening war, Ask our bewilderéd senses where we are.
 At length, with watching and with toil opprest, The thundering tumult rocked us into rest.